andrewdavidmackenzie/pigg/README.md

 ### PIGGUI ("Piggy")

-A binary that shows a GUI using Iced.
+A binary that shows a GUI for configuring pins, observing input levels and controlling output levels.
-On Raspberry pi it will include a real GPIO hardware backend (via rppal).
+On Raspberry Pi it has a real GPIO hardware backend (via rppal).
-On macOS and linux it will just have the UI, without GPIO.
+On macOS and linux it uses a fake GPIO hardware backend.

 ### PIGLET ("Piglet) - TODO